mariaangelicataylor/AI4AV_A9/README.md

 This step is super important since the labels for the dataset does not descriminate if it is the rear or the front of the car, therefore we need to pre process the labels to achive the desired performance.

-If the image have the label yellow line, this means that cars in both directions are driving in both directions and we need do not want to label the ones driving in the opposite direction.
+If the image have the label yellow line, this means that cars are driving in both directions and we need do not want to label the ones driving in the opposite direction.
 In this care we only care about the labels that there bounding box is present in the 2/3 right portion of the frame.
 Note that the 2/3 estimation is an empirical estmation that worked favorable in this dataset.

 If there is not a yellow line in the frame, we assume that the frame have with lines that means there is cars drivng in the same direction only.
 In this case, we take into account all the labels for car, bus and truck present in the image.